olkku45/iridium/README.md

 # iridium
-A simple programming language made with Python.
+A low-level language intended for game development, coming not very soon at all.

 ![iridium](Ir.png "iridium")